-If it's earbuds you're after, Amazon's own Echo Buds are a great choice.
-As an Amazon product, they offer seamless Alexa integration, and sound pretty impressive for Amazon's first crack at earbuds.
+If it's smaller earbuds you're after, Amazon's own Echo Buds are a great choice.
+As an Amazon product, they offer seamless Alexa integration, and sound pretty impressive for Amazon's first attempt at wireless buds.

-You should also consider the Bose 700, which is our pick for the overall best headphones you can buy.
+You should also consider the Bose 700, which are exceptional over-ear headphones even before you get to their voice assistant support.
 If you want access to Alexa on top of excellent noise-cancelling, these are the way to go.

 Read on for all of our picks for the best Alexa headphones and earbuds.